This is not just about going paperless. It is about rewiring who holds power in the digital economy. Below is a tour of the key building blocks.

 1. UPI: Democratization of Digital Payments

-UPI digital payments flow in India
+UPI digital payments India

 UPI turned smartphones into interoperable bank terminals for consumers and street vendors alike.